Devansh176/FinancialAdvisioryFlutter/README.md

 # 💰 Financial Advisory App – Flutter Frontend

 A comprehensive **Flutter frontend** for a **Financial Advisory Application**, designed to help users manage income, expenses, investments, and monitor their financial health.
-This frontend integrates various financial tools like **SIP calculator**, transaction history, balance charts, and user profile management.
+This frontend integrates various financial tools, including a SIP calculator, transaction history, balance charts, and user profile management.

 ---